karamany1998/coretech_challenge/README.md

 To build: type "g++ challenge_karamany.cpp -o challenge_karamany -lpcap" in the terminal, make sure that packet-storm.pcap is in the same directory as the .cpp file.
+Then just type "./challenge_karamany" in ther terminal
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Some comments:
 1- an ethernet frame has a maximum size of 1518 bytes and I used unsigned long long for the total size of the packets ==>1000,000 * 1518 <= (sizeof)unsigned long long

+2- I made a mistake when computing the average packet length, then when i used the struct pcap_pkthdr to obtain the length, it gave me the correct result and I verfied it using wireshark.